 2) The response

 At this point, things still aren’t settled.
 If the LO is available and interested, and both parties make clear their attraction, then a love affair can begin.
-This may be ecstatic, but the full heights (depths?) of limerence may not be reached.
-Similarly, if changed circumstances or trivial obstacles intervene (LO moves, or is less available for company, or is overkeen), interest can wane, and limerence end.
-To really hit the heights, limerence seems to need…
+This may be ecstatic, but the full heights (depths?) of limerence still may not be reached.
+To really cement the infatuation, limerence seems to need…

 They want me.
 I know they want me.
 Don’t they?
 But they have an SO, I know they do.
 Why are they acting like this?
 I’m imagining it.
 In fact, didn’t they say that loads of people flirt with them, and there must be something about them that attracts the wrong sort of attention?
 God, how embarrassing.
 They were probably warning me off.
 By talking about flirting and how attractive they are?
 I’d better go over that last interaction again in obsessive detail until I’ve really settled this.
 In fact… oh, God, if I’d only said that then they would have probably said this and then I’d know.

-So, those are the 3 essential ingredients for a classic, full-blown, please-make-this-torture-stop-Oh-no-hang-on-I-think-I-kind-of-need-it, limerent episode.
-Next, let’s pick them apart one at a time.
+So, those are the three essential elements for a classic, full-blown, please-make-this-torture-stop-Oh-no-hang-on-I-think-I-kind-of-need-it, limerent episode.
+The trifecta for obsession.
+The ingredients of the person addiction cocktail.